 Whereas, on April 14, 2020, Governor Tim Walz signed into law HF 4556.
 That law provides that "[t]he running of deadlines imposed by statutes governing proceedings in the district and appellate courts, including any statutes of limitations or other time periods prescribed by statute, is suspended during the peacetime emergency declared on March 13, 2020, in governor's Executive Order 20-01 . . . and for 60 days after the end of the peacetime emergency declaration."
 Minn.
 HF 4556, sec.
 16(a) (2020).

-Now, therefore, when the Anoka County District Court is able to begin conducting proceedings in all eviction cases, the following provisions are HEREBY ORDERED for the 60 days following the lifting of the peacetime emergency:
+Now, therefore, when the 4th Judicial District Housing Court is able to begin conducting proceedings in all eviction cases, the following provisions will apply for the 60 days following the lifting of the peacetime emergency.